 Figure.
-10, (a) and (b) XAS and (c) and (d) XMCD spectra of the Co and Mn edges in Mn3Ga/CoFe sample, respectively.
+10, (a) and (b) XAS and (c) and (d) XMCD spectra of the Co and Mn edges in Mn3Ga (?? nm)/CoFe (?? nm) sample, respectively.
 The corresponding XMCD images of (e) Co L3 and (f) Mn L3 edges.

 Conclusion

 Polycrystalline Mn3Ga films grown by high target utilisation sputtering system are confirmed to crystallise in the D019 antiferromagnetic hexagonal structure.
 By coupling to a CoFe layer, we observe the presence of large exchange-bias fields, of up to 430 Oe at 120 K for a 3.3 nm ferromagnetic CoFe layer is deposited on the top of a 6 nm Mn3Ga layer.
 The blocking temperature for 6-nm-thick Mn3Ga is found to be 225 K. The blocking temperature of Mn3Ga decreases as the thickness of Mn3Ga layer increases.
 The value of the exchange bias and the blocking temperature can be further increased by substituting some of the Mn and/or Ga atoms with the other elements as reported by Nayak et al. [20], which warrants the possibility of Mn3Ga being used in a future antiferromagnetic spintronic devices. .